wavegate/obsidian_vault/Neuroengineering/computational model DRG.md

-volume conductor model of human L5 DRG, common stimulation target to manage chronic foot pain coupled this anatomical model to multi-compartment models of Abeta- and C fibers showed that at stimulation amplitudes within typical clinical ranges, electrical stimulation is driving the activity of Abeta-fibers but not activating C-fibers
+volume conductor model of human L5 DRG, common stimulation target to manage chronic foot pain coupled this anatomical model to multi-compartment models of Abeta- and C fibers showed that at stimulation amplitudes within typical clinical ranges, electrical stimulation is driving the activity of Abeta-fibers but not activating C-fibers suggest that DRGS may provide pain relief by activating pain-gating mechanisms within the dorsal horn suggest that straddling the active and return electrodes over the ganglion may be the optimal electrode configuration for activating neural tissue